Grass River Wild Forest - Draft Unit Management Plan

 Public Comment Opportunities

-The Department has released a draft UMP for public review, and will be holding a public meeting on October 3, 2016 at 6:00 pm at the Colton-Pierrepont Central School Auditorium, 4921 State Route 56, Colton NY.
-The Department will also be accepting written comments on the draft UMP until November 14, 2016.
+The Department held a public meeting on October 3, 2016 at the Colton-Pierrepont Central School Auditorium in Colton NY.
+The Department will also be accepting written comments on the draft UMP until December 14, 2016, which is a 30-day extension from the original deadline of November 14.
 Comments can be sent to the following contact:

 Aaron Graves, Forester